Dictionarry-Hub/profilarr/README.md

 ### Importing

+Note: For users who start using Profilarr before v0.3, you no longer need to manually import custom formats.
+They will be imported automatically.
+Quality Profiles still require manual selection.

 1. If importing Dictionarry files, make sure the import path is `./imports` (This is the default path).
 2. If importing non Dictionarry files, make sure the import path is set to your desired import location.
 3. Run `python importarr.py` in your command line interface.
 4. Follow the on-screen prompts to select your desired app and which instance(s) to import to.
-5. Custom Formats will be imported AUTOMATICALLY, but Quality Profiles will require manual selection.
+5. Choose your desired quality profile(s) to import.

 #### Example: Importing 1080p Transparent and 2160p Optimal Quality Profiles